jannapps/acnh_hha_app/README.md

 see: https://girljaro.systems:4444/index.php/category/development/acnh-hha-app/

 ## To Do
-* create css for search filter box
-* create button that submits search filter box inputs with POST
 * write code for doing the db query with the received fields
-* create empty default option for all search terms that will leave that term unused in the query
 * create option for each item displayed in search results to add it to the list of user furniture
   * might need ajax for this? :(
   * the user's list could be stored as a cookie and updated when the list is changed, but that could result in a very large cookie, and also would mean that logged users might not have their lists saved